Jollyhrothgar/deep_learning/README.md

 drivers fixed.
 Following [this guide here](https://collabnix.com/introducing-new-docker-cli-api-support-for-nvidia-gpus-under-docker-engine-19-03-0-beta-release/) for a CLI driven setup.
-I did stuff up to the point of running the NVIDIA script, restarted the docker daeomon and then stuff worked.
+I did stuff up to the point of running the NVIDIA script, restarted the docker daemon and then stuff worked.
 Maybe all subsequent steps are not necessary? /shrug.

 ### Step 2 - Install NVIDIA drivers with Ubuntu Software Center